dsccommunity/dsccommunity.org/content/blog/add-codecov-support-to-repository.md

 #### Update job `CodeCoverage`

-Then we add a new job that depends on the job `Test_Unit` since we must wait for the JaCoCo XML file to exist.
+Add a new job that depends on the job `Test_Unit` (see previous section) since we must wait for the JaCoCo XML file to exist.
 The reason for having a separate job is that we need (or at least it is easiest) to run the [Codecov.io](https://codecov.io) upload task in a Linux build worker.

-The tasks of this job are:
+The tasks of this job must be:

 - Set environment variables (needed for the upload of Azure Pipelines code coverage)
-- Download the build artifact (`output` that was uploaded by the `Build` stage)
+- Download the build artifact using task `DownloadPipelineArtifact@2` (or use the same task that `Build` stage used)
-- Download the test artifact (`testResults` that was upload by the job `Test_Unit`)
+- Download the test artifact (`testResults` that was upload by the job in the previous section)
+- Upload coverage to one or both services:
   - Publish code coverage to Azure Pipelines (Azure DevOps)
   - Publish code coverage to Codecov.io

 ```yaml
       - job: Code_Coverage